 are stored in their arms.
 Most species practice external fertilisation,

-releasing eggs and sperm simultaneously into the water.
-Some can produce
+releasing eggs and sperm simultaneously into the water while standing

-lots of eggs; a single female may produce millions!
-Sea stars undergo
+can produce lots of eggs; a single female may produce millions!
+Sea

-metamorphosis and their larvae look nothing like the adults.
-The form
+stars undergo metamorphosis and their larvae look nothing like the

-that first hatches from the eggs are bilaterally symmetrical and free-swimming,
+adults.
+The form that first hatches from the eggs are bilaterally

 of a sea star larva on Image